Quaternionic-like manifolds and homogeneous twistor spaces

 This paper grew out from our aim to understand the $\r$-quaternionic manifolds $M$ whose twistor spaces are homogeneous.
 As $M$ is not necessarily homogeneous (see Example \ref{exm:nil_orbits}\,, below), one of the main tasks is to describe the intrinsic geometry of the corresponding (local) orbits.
 This is, further, motivated by the idea that, because the corresponding twistor space is homogeneous, each such orbit should, somehow, determine the geometry of $M$.\\

-We are, thus, led to consider the \emph{quaternionic-like manifolds} (note that, this expression was previously used with a different meaning) which, at the linear level, are given by embeddings of the sphere into the complex Grassmannian of a vector space (these embeddings are required to be compatible with the conjugations; see Section \ref{section:q-like_linear}\,, below, for details).
+We are, thus, led to consider the \emph{quaternionic-like manifolds} (note that, this expression was previously used with a different meaning) which, at the linear level, are given by nonconstant holomorphic maps from the sphere to the complex Grassmannian of a vector space (these maps are required to be compatible with the conjugations; see Section \ref{section:q-like_linear}\,, below, for details).
 Then, similarly to the classical linear quaternionic structures, the dual of a linear quaternionic-like structure is quaternionic-like.
 Furthermore, the class of quaternionic-like manifolds contains two important subclasses: the CR quaternionic manifolds of \cite{fq}\,, and the $\r$-quaternionic manifolds of \cite{Pan-qgfs} (in particular, the co-CR quaternionic manifolds of \cite{fq_2}\,).
 Moreover, the notion of \emph{heaven space} (see \cite{fq}\,) finds its adequate level of generality in this setting (Theorem \ref{thm:heaven_space_for_q-like}\,).
 For example, if $M$ is a $\r$-quaternionic manifold whose twistor space is homogeneous then each orbit, of the induced local action on $M$, is endowed with a quaternionic-like structure whose heaven space is $M$.\\

 We, also, give a natural construction of homogeneous complex manifolds endowed with embedded spheres (with nonnegative normal bundles) which is then characterized and illustrated with several classes of examples (Section \ref{section:constr_hqo}\,).
 This emphasizes the abundance of the quaternionic-like manifolds.